PATIN-A Blog – Based on Experience

 This will only work if the desired colour is much darker then the stain.

-Do not machine dye more than 1500g of fabric at the same time.
-If the fabric is very bulky (terry cloth for instance), than up to 1000g only.
+Do not machine dye more than 1500g of fabric at the same time in your washing machine with a loading capacity of 4.5kg.
+If the fabric is very bulky (terry cloth for instance), then up to 1000g only.
+Machines with larger loading capacity can dye proportionally more textiles.

 How the dyed colour tone will look depends on the textile you dye!